-My mom gave these colored pens that consist of detachable heads with different emotions to Jacob.
+My mom gave these colored pens that consist of detachable heads with different emotions to my 2 yr old, Jacob.
 These kept him busy for quite some time. 🙂

 I have some empty surprise eggs in the house.
 I thought of using them as containers so my son could put the heads in the same colored containers.